ZJU-Fangyin/KCL/README.md

 - `bash script/pretrain.sh` -->

+# Pre-trained Models

+We provided pretrained models, which you can download from `code/dump/Pretrain/gnn-kmpnn-model`.

 # Running

-To test on downstream tasks, please execute `cd code` and run:
+Then you can test on downstream tasks, please execute `cd code` and run:

 - `bash script/finetune.sh`

 Change the `data_name` command in the bash file to replace different datasets.
+The optional datasets are BBBP, Tox21, ToxCast, SIDER, ClinTox, BACE, ESOL, FreeSolv.

 You can also specify the `encoder_name`, `training rate`, etc. in this bash file.

-Don't forget change the `encoder_path` and `readout_path` if you change your `encoder_name`!
-For example:
+Note that if you change the `encoder_name`, don't forget to change the `encoder_path` and `readout_path`!
+E.g:
 ```
 CUDA_VISIBLE_DEVICES=0 python finetune.py \
     --seed 12 \